Text-Trained LLMs Can Zero-Shot Extrapolate PDE Dynamics, Revealing a Three-Stage In-Context Learning Mechanism

-\textbf{Quantization.} We apply linear quantization to map the continuous range $[u_{\min}, u_{\max}]$ to a fixed integer set\footnote{$000$--$149$ and $851$--$999$ are reserved; outputs in these ranges flag explicit out-of-distribution events.} $\mathcal{Z} = \{150, 151, \dots, 850\} \subseteq \sZ $, yielding a quantized matrix $\mQ \in \mathcal{Z} ^{N_\mathrm{X} \times (N_\mathrm{T}+1)}$.
+\textbf{Quantization.} We apply linear quantization to map the continuous range $[u_{\min}, u_{\max}]$ to a fixed integer set $\mathcal{Z}= \{150, 151, \dots, 850\} \subseteq \sZ$, yielding a quantized matrix $\mQ \in \mathcal{Z} ^{N_\mathrm{X} \times (N_\mathrm{T}+1)}$.
+The ranges $000$--$149$ and $851$--$999$ are reserved to flag explicit out-of-distribution events.
 This step introduces an underlying quantization error, computed as the difference between the original floating-point values $u(x_i,t_j)$ and their concomitant linearly reconstructed counterparts $\tilde{u}(x_i, t_j)$, obtained from quantized tokens (see Appendix \ref{subsec:appendix-random-ic} for reconstruction details).
-We refer to this as the \textit{quantization floor} in subsequent experiments.\footnote{Reducible by enlarging $\mathcal{Z}$ beyond its 3-digit representation, at the cost of more tokens per value.}
+We refer to this as the \textit{quantization floor} in subsequent experiments, which can be reduced by enlarging $\mathcal{Z}$ beyond a 3-digit representation, at the cost of more tokens per value.

 \textbf{Serialization.} Each time slice $\mQ_{:,j}$ is serialized into a comma-separated string of 3-digit integers.
 Temporal evolution is encoded as a sequence of these strings, delimited by semicolons: